gemmaliang06/LecOne/Week7/Homework/MidtermProposal.md

 Since the website is showcasing my artistic skills, it must fit unifyingly with the style of my artworks.
 I feel that they are very colorful and vibrant for the most part.

+*Currently this is what my portfolio looks like: https://gemmatos12.wixsite.com/gemmaliangportfolio*

 ## Inspiration Websites
 1. [Jonathan Chen Portfolio](https://jonnychen.wixsite.com/jonathanchenart)
     - This portfolio showcases the artist's according to the year it was made and (some not all) the series it is apart of